 10: Get Hip at the Godsbanen Cultural Hub

-For a glimpse of Aarhus’s cutting-edge arts and cultural scene, make way to the lively Godsbanen cultural center.
+For a glimpse of cutting-edge arts and cultural scene that make Aarhus one of the most fascinating cities in Scandinavia, make way to the lively Godsbanen cultural center.
 A creative hive for artisan ateliers, artist studios, theater stages, dance halls, auditoriums, and more, culture buffs can find just about anything they’re after here.

 Tucked into a cluster of industrial buildings in a renovated freight yard, you’ll find a robust calendar of special events, markets, live music, and art exhibitions unfolding here throughout the year.
 Don’t miss seeing what’s on the schedule while you’re in town.